- Mask are required for all elections workers and watchers while at the Penn Stater.

 - Each working station will be disinfected after each use.

-The Centre County Board of Elections has designated Presidents Hall at the Penn Stater Conference Center as the Vote-by-Mail Processing Room for the pre-canvassing of absentee and mail-in ballots for the 2020 General Election.
+The Centre County Board of Elections has designated Presidents Hall at the Penn Stater Conference Center as the Vote-by-Mail Processing Room for the pre-canvassing of absentee and mail-in ballots for the 2021 Primary Election.

 When will the pre-canvassing begin?